John Morgan (lawyer): Politics

-Morgan is a prominent donor to the Democratic Party.
+Morgan is a former prominent donor to the Democratic Party.
 He served as former President Bill Clinton's state finance chairman.
 Morgan has described himself as a "Fiscally conservative and socially compassionate" Democrat and a big backer of the Demings political family.

 He stated in November 2016 that he was considering running for Governor of Florida in the 2018 election.
 On November 24, 2017, he announced on Twitter that he was disillusioned with the current state of American politics and was leaving the Democratic Party to register as an independent.
 He also criticized the Democratic National Committee for supporting Hillary Clinton before the Democratic primary was over in 2016.

 Morgan has been an advisor and fundraiser for Bill Clinton, Barack Obama, Hillary Clinton, and Nancy Pelosi.

 Morgan donated to Hillary Clinton's 2016 presidential campaign.
 Morgan gave $355,000 to the Biden Victory Fund in August 2020.
 Morgan is close to Joe Biden's younger brother, Frank Biden.
 Morgan flew Frank Biden to Joe Biden's inauguration in his private jet.
 Morgan said he talked to Frank Biden about job opportunities at Morgan & Morgan.

 In January 2024, Morgan mentioned the possibility of running as a centrist independent candidate in Florida's 2026 gubernatorial election.
 During an interview Politico in December 2024, Morgan said that he would run under the "Capitalist Party" if he runs for governor in 2026 and would support the legalization of marijuana and prostitution, oppose allowing transgender students to play in sports that match their gender identity, and described himself as being anti-monopoly.

+On April 13, 2026, Morgan announced on an X post that he would not run for governor.
+In the announcement, he said he would still go forward with creating a new political party and announced a $100,000 contest to make a name for the party.